-Figure 5: Breakdown of financing channels by EU country (in % of the respective country's GDP)
+Figure 5.
+Breakdown of financing channels by EU country (as a percentage of the respective country's GDP).

-Source: Bruegel based on ECB, World Bank, AFME.
-Note: 'Equity' is defined as market capitalisation of listed companies; data was transformed using the GDP of the respective period.
+Sources: ECB, World Bank, AFME.

+Note: 'Equity' is defined as market capitalization of listed companies; data were transformed using the GDP of the respective period.

-Figure 6: Share of assets held by foreign banks (in %)
+Figure 6.
+Share of assets held by foreign banks (in percentages).

+Source: ECB.

-Source: European Central Bank.
-Note: Foreign banks are defined as subsidiaries and branches that are controlled by either an EU or a non-EU parent that is 'foreign' from the reporting country's point of view.
+Note: Foreign banks are defined as subsidiaries and branches that are controlled by either an EU or a non-EU parent that is 'foreign' from the reporting country's point of view. \ Changing composition.